Chapter 18.56

 G. The timing of application submittals and review is governed by SMC 18.56.185, Timing of land use decisions.

-H. Within 28 days of receiving a land use permit application, the director shall determine if the application is complete and mail a written request for corrections if the application is incomplete.
-If the director does not provide a written determination within the 28 days, the application shall be deemed complete by 5:00 p.m. of the twenty-eighth day.
-If additional information is needed to make the application complete, the applicant shall provide the information within 60 days of the written request.
-Within 14 days after an applicant has submitted the information requested, the director shall notify the applicant whether the application is complete or what additional information is necessary.
-An application is complete for purposes of this section when it meets the submittal requirements established by the director in subsection E of this section, and is sufficient for continued processing even though additional information may be required or project modifications may be undertaken subsequently.
-The determination of completeness shall not preclude the director from requesting additional information or studies either at the time of the notice of completeness or, subsequently, if new information is required to complete review of the application or substantial changes in the permit applications are proposed.
+H. Within 28 calendar days of receiving a land use permit application, the director shall determine if the application is complete and provide a written determination of completeness identifying whether or not the procedural submission requirements have been met.
+In the event the application is determined to be an incomplete application, the city shall outline the specific requirements and/or corrections needed for a complete application, and include notice of the deadline for responding identified in subsection I of this section.
+If the director does not provide a written determination of completeness within the 28 calendar days, the application shall be deemed procedurally complete on the twenty-ninth calendar day after receiving a project permit application.
+If additional information is needed to make the application complete, the applicant shall provide the information within 60 calendar days of the written determination of incomplete application.
+Within 14 calendar days after an applicant has submitted the requested information following a determination of incomplete application, the director shall provide a written determination notifying the applicant whether the application is complete or remains an incomplete application and identifying what additional information is necessary for a complete application.
+An application is complete for purposes of this section when it (1) meets the procedural submission requirements of subsection F of this section, (2) contains the documents and information identified in the applicable checklist established by the director pursuant to subsection E of this section, and (3) is sufficient for continued processing even though additional information may be required or project modifications may be undertaken subsequently.
+The need for additional information or studies not included in the director’s submission requirements, provided pursuant to subsection E of this section, shall not be a basis for a determination of incomplete application.
+Any determination of completeness shall not preclude the director from requesting additional information or studies either at the time of the notice of completeness or, subsequently, if new information is required to complete review of the application or substantial changes in the permit applications are proposed.
 A determination under this section that an application is complete for purposes of continued processing is not a determination that the application is vested.

 18.56.060 Fees.